remmmi/WooCommerce-Cart-REST-API/readme.txt

 ## 🧰 Developer Tools

 * **[CoCart Beta Tester](https://github.com/cocart-headless/cocart-beta-tester)** allows you to easily update to pre-release versions of CoCart for testing and development purposes.
-* **[CoCart VSCode](https://github.com/cocart-headless/cocart-vscode)** extension for Visual Studio Code adds snippets and autocompletion of functions, classes and hooks.
+* **[CoCart VSCode](https://github.com/cocart-headless/cocart-vscode)** extension for Visual Studio Code adds snippets and autocompletion of functions, classes, and hooks.
-* **[CoCart Product Support Boilerplate](https://github.com/cocart-headless/cocart-product-support-boilerplate)** provides a basic boilerplate for supporting a different product types to add to the cart with validation including adding your own parameters.
+* **[CoCart Product Support Boilerplate](https://github.com/cocart-headless/cocart-product-support-boilerplate)** provides a basic boilerplate for supporting different product types to add to the cart with validation including adding your own parameters.
 * **[CoCart Cart Callback Example](https://github.com/cocart-headless/cocart-cart-callback-example)** provides you an example of registering a callback that can be triggered when updating the cart.

 ## 📢 Testimonials - Developers just love it

 ★★★★★
-> Thanks for doing such a great work with this!
+> Thanks for doing such great work with this!
 Works exactly as expected and CoCart seems to have a nice community around it.
 The founder seems really devoted and that’s one of the key things for a plugin like this to live on and get the right updates in the future.
 We just got ourselves the lifetime subscription.
 [Mighty Group Agency](https://wordpress.org/support/topic/awesome-plugin-4681/)

 ★★★★★
 > This plugin works great out of the box for adding products to the cart via API.
 The code is solid and functionality is as expected, thanks Sebastien!
 [Scott Bolinger, Creator of Holler Box](https://wordpress.org/support/topic/works-great-out-of-the-box-16/)